koulkoudakis/heart-health-classifier/README.md

 ## 4. Features

-Information about each feature in the date
+Information about each feature in the dataset:

-**Create data dictionary**

 * age: age in years
 * sex: sex (1 = male; 0 = female)